-With the city expected to experience stable job growth for the next few decades, especially with the emergence of high-tech companies, the presence of the United States Navy and increased foreign trade, expats looking for work in San Diego should have many opportunities for employment.
+America’s finest city, San Diego, is expected to experience stable job growth for the next few decades, especially with the emergence of high-tech companies, meaning new arrivals seeking work in San Diego will have access to many job opportunities.
+The presence of the United States Navy and increased foreign trade further contribute to the city’s growing economy.

-San Diego's economy is significantly influenced by its position along the US-Mexico border and its deepwater port.
+San Diego’s economy is significantly influenced by its deepwater port and position along the US-Mexico border.
 It is also known for its strong economy, educational institutions and educated workforce.

 Job market in San Diego

-Sharing a border with Mexico and hosting one of the world’s busiest border crossing points, international trade plays a major role in the local economy of San Diego.
+Sharing a border with Mexico and hosting one of the world’s busiest border crossing points, international trade plays a significant role in the local economy of San Diego.

-In addition, San Diego’s coastal geography forms the foundation of a long association between the city and the US Navy.
-As a result, the military industry is one of the city’s biggest sectors and among its largest employers.
+In addition, San Diego’s coastal geography forms the foundation of a long association between the city and the US Navy, as well as the Marine Corps.
+As a result, the military industry is one of the city’s most significant sectors and among its largest employers.

 Finding a job in San Diego

-Expats in search of work in San Diego can get an idea of the job market by browsing online job portals.
-Getting in touch with recruitment agencies can also be a good way to scope out opportunities.
-Once in the city, networking can be extremely helpful when it comes to getting a foot in the door.
+Newcomers seeking work in San Diego can get an idea of the job market by browsing popular online job portals such as Indeed, LinkedIn and Glassdoor.
+Highly skilled new arrivals may benefit from getting in touch with recruitment agencies to scope out opportunities and negotiate important terms such as work conditions and employment packages.
+Once in the city, networking can be extremely beneficial to getting a foot in the door.

 Work culture in San Diego

-The city has low unemployment rates, and most large employers ensure that employees are generally happy by affording them generous benefits and plenty of down time.
-This, coupled with the great weather, reasonable cost of living and sheer amount of things to do, makes the San Diego workforce one of the happiest in the US.
+The city has low unemployment rates, and most large employers ensure that employees are generally happy by affording them generous benefits and plenty of downtime.
+This, coupled with the great lifestyle and weather and the reasonable cost of living, makes the San Diego workforce one of the happiest in the US.

 Newcomers working in San Diego will find that companies put a real emphasis on investing in their employees in terms of incentives, education and training, which in turn limits turnover and a healthy company culture.